Planning a trip to Vegas on a budget? No problem! Today I’m sharing the best free things to do in Las Vegas!

 9. Fremont Street Experience

 The free Viva Vision light shows at Fremont Street Experience is a spectacular sight to see!
 You can enjoy a variety of different light shows with incredible high-resolution imagery and 550-000 watt, concert-quality sound.
+This is one of the best free things to do in Las Vegas off the Strip.

 10. Streetmosphere at the Venetian